Please look for your answer here before you call us!

 High achieving students from historically underrepresented backgrounds, including first-generation college students, and/or those from low-income backgrounds.

 How many 9th graders get accepted into the program each year?

-About 30 ninth graders from Los Angeles, Riverside and San Bernardino Counties.
+About 30 ninth graders from Los Angeles, Orange, Riverside and San Bernardino Counties.
 Each scholar is part of PAYS for three consecutive years, from acceptance at the end of their first year of high school until graduation.